B2.9 Represent and create equivalent ratios and rates, using a variety of tools and models, in various contexts.

 If you get $24 for 2 hours of work, how much money do you get for working 4 hours?
 The student should observe that 4 hours is double or twice as much as 2 hours so the amount of money will also double, so $48.
 If we divide by 2, we can find the unit rate, which is the amount of money received for 1 hour of work ($12/hour).

-These relationships can be represented in a table of values with emphasis on the multiplicative, not additive, relationship.
+These relationships can be represented in a ratio table with emphasis on the multiplicative, not additive, relationship.

-In this table of values, we can also recognize that there is a proportional relationship between the number of hours worked and the amount of money received, that is, × 12.
+In this ratio table, we can also recognize that there is a proportional relationship between the number of hours worked and the amount of money received, that is, × 12.
 We multiply the number of hours worked by 12 to get the amount of money received.

 The ratio table can be constructed without listing the values in ascending order or without listing all the values.
 It is sometimes easier to determine the solution to the problem by using the proportionality relation as shown in the following example.